pingcap/community/challenge-programs/challenge-program-season-2.md

 - [TiKV documentation](https://tikv.org/docs/3.0/concepts/overview/) - concepts, user guide, and reference documents for TiKV
 - [Chaos Mesh documentation](https://github.com/pingcap/chaos-mesh/wiki) - user guide, and development guide for Chaos Mesh -[PingCAP Talent Plan](https://github.com/pingcap/talent-plan)- a series of training courses about writing distributed systems in Go and Rust with no previous experience of TiDB or TiKV required.
--[Awesome Database Learning](https://github.com/pingcap/awesome-database-learning)** - **a list of learning materials to help you understand databases internals, including but not limited to:papers, blogs, courses and talks
+-[Awesome Database Learning](https://github.com/pingcap/awesome-database-learning)** - a list of learning materials to help you understand databases internals, including but not limited to:papers, blogs, courses, and talks.

 ## FAQs（Updating in Progress)